bryanluby/ConferenceNotes/2015-6-AltConf.md

 - Wider adoption of Metal
 - Apple music
 - Split screen window management
-- No Siri on the mac???
+- No Siri on the Mac???
 - Siri deep linking
 - Safari view controller
 - News - Flipboard got sherlocked
 - Vastly improved 3rd party watch support
 - Shift key fixed on iOS keyboard
-- ipad trackpad keyboard
+- iPad trackpad keyboard
 - command tab app switching on iOS
-- Swift open source - linux (share client and server classes!!!)
+- Swift open source - Linux (share client and server classes!!!)
 - iOS low power mode switch
 - watch complications

 ## Platforms state of the union

-- Free native dev - only need appleid
+- Free native dev - only need AppleID
 - Single paid dev program!!!!!!
-- 1.3 free space needed to install iOS 9
+- 1.3 gigs free space needed to install iOS 9
 - Hopes for faster iOS adoption
 - app thinning
+- *The theater I was in lost streaming connection at this point*

 ## How indoor location will change your user experience - Scott Brewer @goawaygeek

 - Various location aware museum app demos - users felt closer to the works in the museum that they saw - Bluetooth beacons - Core bluetooth
-- EnsoLocate: location platform - simplifies the management of the objects in the museum space - public beta open now - "Indoor Location Made Easy" - ensolocate.com
+- EnsoLocate: location platform - simplifies the management of the objects in the museum space - public beta open now - "Indoor Location Made Easy" - <http://ensolocate.com>
 - Their client needed a specific problem solved and not just a generic location platform solution
 - They used almost 200 beacons that worked off a triangulation algorithm